yssource/crp/src/idioms/data_modeling/templates.md

 Rust's generics are also used for classes, methods, traits, and functions that are generic in the lifetimes of the references they manipulate.
-Unlike other type parameters, the using a function with different lifetimes does not cause additional copies of the function to be generated in the compiled code, because lifetimes do not impact the runtime representation.
+Unlike other type parameters, using a function with different lifetimes does not cause additional copies of the function to be generated in the compiled code, because lifetimes do not impact the runtime representation.